 Homebuilding profit before tax includes all revenues and income generated from the sale of homes, less the cost of homes sold, SG&A expenses, and a corporate capital allocation charge determined at the corporate headquarters.
-The corporate capital allocation charge eliminates in consolidation, is based on the segment's average net assets employed, and is charged using a consistent methodology in the periods presented.
+The corporate capital allocation charge eliminates in consolidation and is based on the segment's average net assets employed.
 The corporate capital allocation charged to the operating segment allows the Chief Operating Decision Maker to determine whether the operating segment's results are providing the desired rate of return after covering our cost of capital.
 We record charges on contract land deposits when we determine that it is probable that recovery of the deposit is impaired.
 For segment reporting purposes, impairments on contract land deposits are generally charged to the operating segment upon the determination to terminate a finished lot purchase agreement with the developer or to restructure a lot purchase agreement resulting in the forfeiture of the deposit.
 We evaluate our entire net contract land deposit portfolio for impairment each quarter.
 For additional information regarding our contract land deposit impairment analysis, see the Critical Accounting Policies section within this Management Discussion and Analysis.
-For presentation purposes below, the contract land deposit reserve at March 31, 2014 and 2013 has been allocated to the respective year's reportable segments to show contract land deposits on a net basis.
-The net contract land deposit balances below also include approximately \$2,400 and \$2,900 at March 31, 2014 and 2013, respectively, of letters of credit issued as deposits in lieu of cash.
-The following tables summarize certain homebuilding operating activity by reportable segment for the three months ended March 31, 2014 and 2013:
+For presentation purposes below, the contract land deposit reserve at March 31, 2015 and 2014 has been allocated to the respective year's reportable segments to show contract land deposits on a net basis.
+The net contract land deposit balances below also include approximately \$4,900 and \$2,400 at March 31, 2015 and 2014, respectively, of letters of credit issued as deposits in lieu of cash.
+The following tables summarize certain homebuilding operating activity by reportable segment for the three months ended March 31, 2015 and 2014: